ozohad/thermal-control/README.md

 value - the direction is power to cable (forward); if it less - the direction is cable to power (reversed), if these value are equal: the direction is unknown.
 For each system the following six tables are defined:
-- p2c_dir_trust_tx	all cables with trusted or with no sensors, FAN direction is power to cable (forward)
+- p2c_dir_trust_tx:	all cables with trusted or with no sensors, FAN direction is power to cable (forward)
-- p2c_dir_untrust_tx	some cable sensor is untrusted, FAN direction is power to cable (forward)
+- p2c_dir_untrust_tx:	some cable sensor is untrusted, FAN direction is power to cable (forward)
-- c2p_dir_trust_tx	all cables with trusted or with no sensors, FAN direction is cable to power (reversed)
+- c2p_dir_trust_tx:	all cables with trusted or with no sensors, FAN direction is cable to power (reversed)
-- c2p_dir_untrust_tx	some cable sensor is untrusted, FAN direction is cable to power (reversed)
+- c2p_dir_untrust_tx:	some cable sensor is untrusted, FAN direction is cable to power (reversed)
-- unk_dir_trust_tx	all cables with trusted or with no sensors, FAN direction is unknown
+- unk_dir_trust_tx:	all cables with trusted or with no sensors, FAN direction is unknown
-- unk_dir_untrust_tx	some cable sensor is untrusted, FAN direction is unknown
+- unk_dir_untrust_tx:	some cable sensor is untrusted, FAN direction is unknown

 Package contains the following files, used within the workload:
 - /lib/systemd/system/mellanox-thermal.service
-	system entries for thermal control activation and de-activation.
+-	system entries for thermal control activation and de-activation.
 - /lib/udev/rules.d/50-mellanox-thermal-events.rules
-	udev rules defining the triggers on which events should be handled.
+-	udev rules defining the triggers on which events should be handled.
 	When trigger is matched, rule data is to be passed to the event handler (see below file /usr/bin/mellanox-thermal-events.sh).
 - /usr/bin/mellanox-thermal-control.sh
 	contains thermal algorithm implementation.
 - /usr/bin/mellanox-thermal-events.sh
-	handles udev triggers, according to the received data, it creates or destroys symbolic links to sysfs entries.
+-	handles udev triggers, according to the received data, it creates or destroys symbolic links to sysfs entries.
 It allows to create system independent entries and it allows thermal controls to work over this system independent model.